hunicus/mempool/docker/README.md

 First, configure `bitcoind` as specified above, and make sure your Electrum server is running and synced.

+If you're not sure which Electrum server implementation to use, see our [this FAQ](https://mempool.space/docs/faq#address-lookup-issues).

 Then, make sure the following variables are set in `docker-compose.yml`, as shown below, so Mempool can connect to your Electrum server:

 ```